What is the Amazon Facility in Garner, NC?

 - Two massive underground stormwater detention devices on a recognized Brownfield redevelopment site

-In addition to the on-site improvements, WithersRavenel performed full design and construction administration and observation to widen Jones Sausage Road from a two-lane roadway to a four-lane median divided facility along the Amazon Fulfillment Center’s roadway frontage.
+In addition to on-site improvements, WithersRavenel provided full design and construction administration.
+They also observed work to widen Jones Sausage Road.
+The road changed from two lanes to four lanes.
+It now has a median along the Amazon Fulfillment Center frontage.

-From concept to the start of construction, our team worked with the Town of Garner, NCDEQ, USACE, NCDOT, Wake County Economic Development, Garner Economic Development, and the City of Raleigh, to meet the four-month design and permitting deadline required for the project.
+From concept to construction start, our team worked with the Town of Garner, NCDEQ, USACE, and NCDOT.
+We also worked with Wake County Economic Development, Garner Economic Development, and the City of Raleigh.
+Together, we met the project’s four-month design and permitting deadline.

 How was Amazon Distribution funded?

-The project received economic development funding from Wake County and NCDOT and therefore strict requirements for materials testing and construction standards and specifications were followed.
+The project received economic development funding from Wake County and NCDOT.
+Therefore, strict requirements for materials testing and construction standards were followed.
 WithersRavenel was responsible for coordination with a separate materials testing firm to ensure proper testing and sampling and subsequent paperwork is being completed.
-WithersRavenel also performed weekly progress meetings with NCDOT, the client, Town of Garner, and contractor, reviewing pay applications, and documenting all construction activities and materials received.
+WithersRavenel also held weekly progress meetings with NCDOT, the client, the Town of Garner, and the contractor.
+They reviewed pay applications and documented all construction activities and materials received.

 What makes the Garner Amazon Distribution Center unique?

-The project was unique in the sense that it became a quasi-design/build project as WithersRavenel worked with the developer, the project architect, and the site contractor to deliver the project on time while a prototype for the facility was being developed.
+The project was unique because it became a quasi design/build effort.
+WithersRavenel worked with the developer, project architect, and site contractor.
+They delivered the project on time while a facility prototype was developed.
 This required significant coordination to ensure all plan updates and revisions were communicated to all parties during construction.